ethan4768/blog/src/content/bookmarks/2024-12/system-design-101.md

   Amazon CTO Werner Vogels: “Building **evolvable software systems** is a strategy, not a religion.
 And revisiting your architecture with an open mind is a must.”

-Ex Amazon VP Sustainability Adrian Cockcroft: “The Prime Video team had followed a path I call **Serverless First**…I don’t advocate **Serverless Only**”.
+Ex Amazon VP Sustainability Adrian Cockcroft: "The Prime Video team had followed a path I call **Serverless First**…I don’t advocate **Serverless Only**”.

 ### How does Disney Hotstar capture 5 Billion Emojis during a tournament?